1kzpro/therapist-ai-core/docs/training_data_generation.md

 ### Rate Limiting

-The script includes automatic rate limiting (2 seconds between calls) when using OpenAI API.
+The script includes configurable rate limiting when using OpenAI API.
 If you hit rate limits:

-- Increase the delay in the script
+- Increase the delay: `--delay 2.0`
+- Reduce concurrent workers: `--max-workers 2`
+- Use smaller batches: `--batch-size 2`
 - Use a higher-tier OpenAI plan
-- Process in smaller batches

 ### Memory Issues

-For large datasets, consider:
+The optimized script is memory efficient with incremental file writing.
+For very large datasets:

-- Using `--max-records` to process in batches
+- Use `--max-records` to process in chunks
-- Processing in smaller chunks
+- Process with smaller batch sizes
+- The script no longer stores all data in memory

 ## Features